AlexJReid/blog/content/posts/bigtable-filtering.md

 DynamoDB has an on-demand model, making it a versatile choice for workloads of all sizes - with provisioned pricing options to save money when the workload is better understood.
 As scale increases, the price differential will narrow.

 As with data models, the best fitting technology depends on the workload and budget.
 DynamoDB and Cloud Bigtable force us to think at a lower level to maximise efficiency and therefore increase performance and lower costs.
-Both are probably overkill for sites where a handful of comments are received per project, however it is easy to imagine the patterns presented here being useful on higher volume applications.
+Both are overkill for sites where a handful of comments are received per project, however it is easy to imagine the patterns presented here being useful on higher volume applications.

 Both solutions are unable to support jumping to arbitrary pages, instead treating the reverse-chronological stream of comments like a tape that gets started, paused, cued and stopped.

 The next post will explore the final approach - parallel scanning a separate index and gathering the results.
-[I'd be happy to hear your thoughts on Twitter.](https://twitter.com/alexjreid)

 _Corrections and comments are most welcome._